 - Students who have accepted an offer for one school may also be placed on the reserve list for a school or schools they listed in a higher position on their application.
 If their reserve list position for a higher choice of school is reached, they will receive another offer.
 If the subsequent offer is accepted, the original offer is automatically declined.
 If the student is on a reserve list for a third higher choice school, and the reserve place for that school is reached, the Unit will still make a subsequent offer even if the lower choice offer was declined.

 Students who have accepted an offer to a selective high school and also have a place on a reserve list will be removed from the reserve list on the last day students attend for the school year (19 December 2018 for entry in 2019 and 18 December 2019 for entry in 2020).
 To remain on the reserve list after this date the current offer must be declined.
 There is no guarantee the student will receive any further offers.

-Offers to Aurora College will be completed by the end of October to organise timetabling with local 'base' high schools.
+Offers to Aurora College will be completed before the end of October to organise timetabling with local 'base' high schools.
 No further offers will be made from the reserve list for Aurora College from that time.

 Score details for parents